Sparse Group Lasso: Optimal Sample Complexity, Convergence Rate, and Statistical Inference: Simulation Studies

 Then we consider the noisy case and focus on average estimation errors of different methods.
 We generate

 where $X, \beta^*$ are drawn in the same way as the previous setting and $\varepsilon \overset{iid}{\sim} N(0, 0.1^2)$.
-We consider four designs: (1) $d=60,b=20,s_g=1$; (2) $d=100,b=30,s_g=2$; (3) $d=b=20,s_g=1$; and (4) $d=b=40,s_g=2$.
+We consider four designs: i. $d=60,b=20,s_g=1$; ii. $d=100,b=30,s_g=2$; iii. $d=b=20,s_g=1$; and iv. $d=b=40,s_g=2$.
 For each case, the number of observations $n$ is chosen from an equally spaced sequence from 5 to 200 and the simulation is replicated for 500 times.
-We compare the following four methods: (1) \texttt{SGL\_CV}: sparse group Lasso with $\lambda_g = \sqrt{s/s_g}\lambda$ and $\lambda$ selected via cross validation; (2) \texttt{SGL\_package}: sparse group Lasso via SGL package\footnote{ \url{https://cran.r-project.org/web/packages/SGL/index.html}} in R with the option of automatic tuning parameter selection; (3) \texttt{Lasso}: regular Lasso with tuning parameter selected via cross validation; (4) \texttt{group Lasso}: group Lasso with tuning parameter selected via cross validation.
-Figure \ref{fig4} plots the average squared $\ell_2$ risks for each design, from which we can clearly see the advantage of \texttt{SGL\_CV} over the other methods.
+We compare the average estimation error of (a) \texttt{SGL\char`_CV1}: sparse group Lasso with theoretical value $\lambda_g = \sqrt{s/s_g}\lambda$ and $\lambda$ selected via cross validation; (b) \texttt{SGL\char`_package}: sparse group Lasso via SGL package\footnote{\url{https://cran.r-project.org/web/packages/SGL/index.html}} in R with the option of automatic tuning parameter selection; (c) \texttt{Lasso}: regular Lasso with tuning parameter selected via cross validation; (d) \texttt{group Lasso}: group Lasso with tuning parameter selected via cross validation; (e) \texttt{SGL\char`_CV2}: sparse group Lasso with both $\lambda$ and $\lambda_g$ selected using the proposed cross validation scheme.
+We can see the proposed method \texttt{SGL\char`_CV2} achieves smaller estimation error than all other methods, including \texttt{SGL\char`_CV1}, the focus of our theory.
+These experimental results demonstrate our theory and the applicability of the proposed cross-validation scheme.